gabriellm1/LSTM_Predicting_BloodGlucose/README.md

 You can check the model training in the [BG_Predictions.ipynb](https://github.com/gabriellm1/LSTM_Predicting_BloodGlucose/blob/master/BG_Predictions.ipynb) file.
 The code has a lot of comments for your deep understanding.

+The model is set to receive 20 data points in the past and predict 6 points in the future.
+Considering the delta between each CGM signal equal to 5 minutes, the model is using 100 minutes before to predict 30 minutes ahead.
+Long carbs usually take around 90 minutes to be ingested and most of the insulins have their peak at 60-90 minutes.
+With that in mind, the 20 last points were used to predict the next 6.

 After training the model with part of patient's 8 data, the resulting model was applied to the rest of the patient 8 data:

 #### Patient 08 Test Results - RSME: 15,10